-- HO: Shifting gears for a minute, there's definitely potential for hydrogen as a fuel for long haul shipping - MC: One thing's for sure: lithium ion batteries are nonsensical for shipping given cost and energy density constraints.
-Using state of the art electric batteries with 300 Wh/kg of energy density, an electric version of Maersk's Triple-E class containership would have to dedicate 40% of its cargo capacity to batteries39, which is a non-starter.
-I could imagine nuclear powered shipping taking off before electric shipping40 - HO: Exactly, and that's why we think green hydrogen is a better fuel for ships than batteries - MC: While hydrogen has high energy density by weight, it has a very low energy density by volume.
-The size of hydrogen storage tanks on ships might need to be very large, and if ships used liquefied hydrogen instead the refrigeration costs could be prohibitively high (liquid hydrogen has to be stored at cryogenic conditions of -253°C).
-A consortium of shipping companies recently highlighted critical development issues that still to be resolved: safety considerations for cryogenic liquid hydrogen, leakage/detonation risks and the need for new bunkering infrastructure41.
-A 2021 analysis in Energy Environmental Sciences highlights the challenge: there is no hydrogen storage solution that combines high energy density, low energy input, easily available resources, is non-toxic and is easy to handle and store42 - HO: The challenges with using hydrogen as a shipping fuel have led some companies to focus on using ammonia as a shipping fuel instead, produced from green hydrogen via the traditional Haber Bosch process.
-Wartsila and MAN have announced green ammonia engines for 2024, and large containerships designed to run on ammonia are now in the concept stage in China, Korea, Japan and the US - MC: Ammonia may be a promising hydrogen carrier given its high hydrogen content (17.6%), its existing distribution network43, its ability to be liquefied at higher temperatures (-33°C) than hydrogen, its higher volumetric energy density vs other alternatives and relatively low energy losses when transported over long distances.
+- HO: Shifting gears for a minute, there's definitely potential for hydrogen as a fuel for long haul shipping ٠ - MC: One thing's for sure: lithium ion batteries are nonsensical for shipping given cost and energy density ٠ constraints.
+Using state of the art electric batteries with 300 Wh/kg of energy density, an electric version of Maersk's Triple-E class containership might require 40% of its cargo capacity for batteries.
+There's a start-up called Fleetzero looking to electrify long-haul shipping, but they don't have a working model yet.
+In principle, battery cargo space could fall to 15%-20% for regional trips of 10,000 km, assuming an energy density of 470 Wh/kg, and there are plenty of studies now hailing the arrival of electrified long haul shipping that's competitive with today's ICE fleet.
+But some commercialization is needed for proof of concept - HO: Exactly, and that's why we think green hydrogen is a better fuel for ships than batteries • - MC: While hydrogen has high energy density by weight, it has a very low energy density by volume.
+The • size of hydrogen storage tanks on ships might need to be very large, and if ships used liquefied hydrogen instead the refrigeration costs could be prohibitively high (liquid hydrogen has to be stored at cryogenic conditions of -253°C).
+A consortium of shipping companies recently highlighted critical development issues that still to be resolved: safety considerations for cryogenic liquid hydrogen, leakage/detonation risks and the need for new bunkering infrastructure.
+A 2021 analysis in Energy Environmental Sciences highlights the challenge: there is no hydrogen storage solution that combines high energy density, low energy input, easily available and is easy to handle and store - HO: The challenges with using hydrogen as a shipping fuel have led some companies to focus on using ammonia as a shipping fuel instead, produced from green hydrogen via the traditional Haber-Bosch process.
+Wartsila and MAN have announced green ammonia engines for 2024, and large containerships designed to run on ammonia are now in the concept stage in China, Korea, Japan and the US - MC: Green ammonia may be a promising hydrogen carrier given its hydrogen content (17.6%), its existing • distribution network, its ability to be liquefied at higher temperatures (-33°C) than hydrogen, its higher volumetric energy density vs other alternatives and relatively low energy losses when transported over long distances.
 The hydrogen in ammonia could then be released through catalytic decomposition, or the ammonia could be consumed directly in a fuel cell designed for it.
-However, all these conversions carry energy penalties: when used in transport, the round trip efficiency of liquid ammonia produced from green hydrogen may be just 11%-19%44.
+However, all these conversions carry energy penalties: when used in transport, the round-trip efficiency of liquid ammonia produced from green hydrogen may be just 11%-19%, even lower than ICE engines at ~25%.
 Timeline for adoption: long